acomin/AHSURED_wiki/Instructions.md

 11. Surveillance system – **References**

 Those items are intended to be part of a *checklist* within the surveillance reporting guidelines.
+A detailed description of each item within the aforementioned sections is provided in the [**description page**](https://github.com/SVA-SE/AHSURED/wiki/Description-of-surveillance-items-in-the-checklist).

 &nbsp;